 Leftover turkey vegetable soup with bacon.
-Delicious recipe that includes bacon for extra flavor.
+This is a delicious recipe that includes bacon for extra flavor.

 - Mary Jo made wonderful turkey stock from the carcass.